 Michael did take a hiatus from creating music from 1999-2007, with a few exceptions when the need arose.
 During that time, he and his wife Tracy welcomed their daughter, Abigail.
 Abigail has even helped her dad write and record a few songs.

 In 2008, Michael stumbled on the poetry of Sara Teasdale and was incredibly moved by her lyrical prose.
 He decided to pick 10 poems and set them in today’s electronic pop genre.
 The Teasdale project is a long-term project, so no release date is known.

 In June 2016, Michael released a compilation album Songs Through Time, comprised of brand-new songs and remastered or re-recorded tracks from the past 20+ years.

 In December 2017, he released the Christmas Lake EP, containing four original instrumentals with a touch of holiday spirit.

 On June 15, 2018, Michael released Issues, containing 11 tracks (most new, a couple previously unreleased songs re-envisioned).
 The album has a slightly more electronic and 80s nostalgic sound, touching on numerous genres as he is prone to do on albums.

 Michael is primarily a studio composer/songwriter.
 His music is challenging to play live, due to the gear used to make it.
-He played a one-man-band live set of new and old songs in November 2017…first time live in over 22 years…so it’s possible!
+However, he recently played a one-man live set of new and old songs/instrumentals in November 2017…first time live in over 22 years…so it’s possible!